High cholesterol is a higher than normal level of cholesterol in the blood. It is more common in adults but can occur in children.

 Your doctor may recommend that you make changes to your child’s diet, such as:

 The doctor may refer you and your child to a registered dietitian.
-They may also be referred to weight loss clinics or cardiologists if very high.
+Your child may also be referred to weight loss clinics or cardiologists if very high.
 In fact most pediatricians would not use statins without a cardiologist recommendation

 The doctor may refer your child to a: